This is part one (of three parts) of our NYCC video coverage! Join us as we explore the biggest nerd gathering on the East Coast!

 Of course, being around 10 years old, and realizing that you were actually suppose to play with Pokemon cards, not just collect them, the Smash Bros cards had no sense of balance whatsoever.
 I think Sonic, you know we had to have had a Sonic card, was overly powered, due to his dodging ability and quick attack.
 But nevertheless, I was ecstatic that an idea of mine became something tangible, as in I can actually hold and show people what I made.
 However, we literally had the cards printed out and laminated at the last minute/day of camp.
 So we did one or two quick rounds before we got picked up.
 But since we both had a set of the cards, along with the template saved on floppy disks, we both decided to make new cards ourselves and play each other next summer.

 Nowadays, when it comes to playing Smash 64 in its purest form (as in being played on a console connected to a television), that is something that occurs occasionally.
 Currently, my video game backlog is quite overwhelming, so it doesn’t get as much playtime as it used to.
 If I got friends over, we’d opt for Brawl, since it’s the most accessible game in terms of controllers and gameplay.
 Although now, thanks to smartphone technology, I’m able to play a quick round or single player run on an N64 phone emulator if I’m waiting on a line or something.
-Every time I boot it up, I however, I can’t help but be amazing that I’m able to play a game that defined my childhood at any time, any where.
+Every time I boot it up, I however, I can’t help but be amazed that I’m able to play a game that defined my childhood at any time, any where.
 Sure, there are some things like graphical issues and touch screen controls that slightly damper the experience, but I’m appreciative, nevertheless.
 In fact, I’m appreciative of all the ways I can enjoy Smash 64, whether it’s on a couch, on a phone, or on a computer, being played online.
 That last part, though, is a writing entry for another time.

 In a sense, the next two parts of this editorial series branch off of Smash Bros 64, due to both parts being intertwined.
 The next part is obviously Super Smash Bros Melee.
 However, the part after that is a revisit of Smash Bros 64, but now with online play.
 Online Smash Bros 64 is something I feel is significant enough to warrant its own part, since it brought an new element that would change the future of my gaming experiences.